 Chase Freedom UnlimitedSM vs. Blue Cash Preferred® Card from American Express

-You will have to pay a $95 annual fee for the Blue Cash Preferred® Card from American Express card, but you also have the opportunity to earn 6 percent cash back on up to $6,000 in grocery store purchases annually.
+You will have to pay a $95 annual fee for the Blue Cash Preferred® Card from American Express card, but you also have the opportunity to earn 6 percent cash back on up to $6,000 in grocery store purchases annually (then 1 percent after reaching the cap).
 Once again, if you’re a big grocery store spender (but not so big you spend well above the $6,000 cap), you could stand to earn substantially more with the Blue Cash Preferred® from American Express Card.

 One other thing to consider, the intro 0-percent APR on purchases and balance transfers is longer with the Chase Freedom UnlimitedSM Card – 15 months – as opposed to 12 months with the Blue Cash Preferred® card.